alqabandi/alqabandi.github.io/_pages/about.md

 social: false
 ---

 Hi!
 I am a computational sociologist who focuses on the interplay between political polarization, public opinion, and online discourse.
 I explore why people often retreat into silence, avoiding the discussion surrounding contentious issues, and the role of digital platforms in either bridging or deepening political divides.
-My overarching goal is to better understand the dynamics of self-censorship and the expression of unspoken beliefs when interacting with co- and cross-partisans.
-To get at some of these questions, I use a combination of surveys, experiments, and simulated social media platforms populated with LLM-based bots, to explore under what conditions people are more or less likely to disclose their "true" opinions.
+My overarching goal is to better understand the dynamics of self-censorship and the expression of unspoken beliefs, particularly when interacting with extreme co- and cross-partisans.
+I use a combination of surveys, experiments, and simulated social media platforms populated with LLM-based bots, to explore under what conditions people are more or less likely to disclose their "true" opinions.

 Interests:
 - Quantitative methods